LCC-CIT/CS235AM-Demos/ToDo-SaveInstanceState/README.md

 Note: This app is just one app in the class demo repository.
 To get the source code for this app you will need to clone or download the whole repository.

-This demo was written for CS235AM, Android App Development, at Lane Community College Read more about the course here: https://birdsbits.wordpress.com/2014/09/09/xamarin-android-course
+This demo was written for CS235AM, Android App Development, at Lane Community College.
+Read more about the course here: https://birdsbits.wordpress.com/2014/09/09/xamarin-android-course